alexandrainst/responsible-ai/README.md

 for a specific outcome of a model.
 1. M. T. Ribeiro et al.,
-   "[Anchors: High-Precision Model-Agnostic Explanations](https://homes.cs.washington.edu/~marcotcr/aaai18.pdf)", AAAI Conference on Artificial Intelligence, 2018
+   "[Anchors: High-Precision Model-Agnostic Explanations](https://homes.cs.washington.edu/~marcotcr/aaai18.pdf)", AAAI Conference on Artificial Intelligence, 2018 - The implementation of the method can be found on [github](https://github.com/marcotcr/anchor).
 2. A. Shrikumar et al.,
    "[Learning Important Features Through Propagating Activation Differences](https://dl.acm.org/doi/10.5555/3305890.3306006)", ICML'17 3145–3153, 2017 - DeepLIFT method for local explanations of deep neural networks.